-How do I get one?
+How do I get a 504 Plan?
 Do I even need one?

 When you hear other allergy parents and professionals talk about 504 plans for food allergies you may think that those are for children with disabilities.
 True, the 504 is referring to federal civil rights law, Section 504 of the Rehabilitation Act of 1973, which among other things provides you the right to have the individual needs of your child to participate in all school activities equally and safely.